List of uniform polyhedra by Schwarz triangle: Other forms

 Both of these special polyhedra may be derived from the great snub dodecicosidodecahedron, 3 5/3 5/2 (U64).
 This is a chiral snub polyhedron, but its pentagrams appear in coplanar pairs.
 Combining one copy of this polyhedron with its enantiomorph, the pentagrams coincide and may be removed.
 As the edges of this polyhedron's vertex figure include three sides of a square, with the fourth side being contributed by its enantiomorph, we see that the resulting polyhedron is in fact the compound of twenty octahedra.
 Each of these octahedra contain one pair of parallel faces that stem from a fully symmetric triangle of 3 5/3 5/2, while the other three come from the original 3 5/3 5/2's snub triangles.
 Additionally, each octahedron can be replaced by the tetrahemihexahedron with the same edges and vertices.
 Taking the fully symmetric triangles in the octahedra, the original coinciding pentagrams in the great snub dodecicosidodecahedra, and the equatorial squares of the tetrahemihexahedra together yields the great dirhombicosidodecahedron (Miller's monster).
-Taking the snub triangles of the octahedra instead yields the great disnub dirhombidodecahedron (Skilling's figure).
+Taking the snub triangles of the octahedra instead of the fully symmetric triangles (while leaving the other kinds of faces alone) yields the great disnub dirhombidodecahedron (Skilling's figure).

+Other degenerate uniform polyhedra listed in the above under special names are: